Trippeng/Quicky/docs/AI-CONTRIBUTORS.md

 7) Communication conventions
 - When running multi-step work, maintain a concise plan and progress notes in PR descriptions.
 - Reference step numbers from [build-plan.md](build-plan.md) in commit messages, e.g., "Step 5: Implement JWT helpers".
+ - Include doc updates in the same PR: mention which files were updated (e.g., build-plan, architecture, full-context, troubleshooting).
+ - After infra/runtime changes, update [docs/TROUBLESHOOTING.md](TROUBLESHOOTING.md) with the fix and steps to verify.
+ - Build-plan hygiene: avoid duplicated sections or conflicting statuses; normalize headings and keep evidence scoped to detailed sections.

 Failure to follow these rules creates inconsistency and slows the team.
 Keep the plan and docs as the single source of truth.